How to Make Fresh Vietnamese Spring Rolls – Photo Tutorial & Recipes

 - Add warm water to a large bowl.
 Quickly dip each rice paper wrapper in warm water for a few seconds and lay on rolling surface such as a cutting board or plate (they will still be slightly stiff).

 On the 1/3 section of the rice paper wrapper closest to you, start layering your fillings.
-Lay your lettuce first on the soft spring roll wrapper, then add the strips lettuce, herbs, cucumber, noodles and meat.
+Lay your lettuce first on the softened spring roll wrapper, then the veggies & herbs, meat, and the noodles.

 Start rolling the wrapper over the fillings away from you, tucking and rolling the wrapper with your fingers, making sure all the fillings remain tight and round within the rice paper wrapper.